fallen-icarus/cardano-swaps/README.md

 less than or equal to this time.

 This process requires a deposit of **~2 ADA** per swap UTxO, which is reclaimable upon closing.

 > [!NOTE]
+> **On the Staking Credential Approval**
+>
+> Only outputs with `prevInput = Nothing` (new swaps) require the approval.
+Swap execution outputs
+> always have `prevInput` set, so creating swaps while executing others remains composable.
+>
+> The beacon script remembers the last staking credential that approved and only performs a new
+> lookup when a new swap for a different address is encountered.
+Multiple addresses can create swaps
+> in one transaction, but ordering the outputs so that each address' new swaps are consecutive (other
+> outputs in between are fine) keeps the lookups to one per address instead of one per swap.

+> [!NOTE]
 > **On 1-Minute Expiration Intervals**